 Christine Todd, a parishioner at Calvary for over 20 years, joined the Calvary staff part-time in 2015 serving as community ministries coordinator.
 She has previously served as outreach committee chair for three years, served on the vestry, revived Children’s Chapel after a ten-year hiatus, participated in Community Breakfast almost every Sunday morning for 15 years, and started the Clothes Closet.
 As community ministries coordinator, Christine works with parishioners to identify service opportunities and works with service agencies to assure their needs are communicated with the parish.
 Her contention is, “Doing shapes believing.”

 Cindy Yeager has served on the staff of Calvary Episcopal Church since 2006, and her main responsibilities include the day to day finances of the church.
 She came to Calvary from a long career in banking.

 A Memphis native currently living in Shelby County, she is married to Phillip and has two married sons, two stunningly beautiful daughters-in-law, and two beautiful grandchildren.
-Cindy is currently working on her B.A. in Accounting.
+Cindy is currently working on her Bachelor of Arts in accounting.